MicrosoftDocs/cpp-docs/docs/standard-library/fpos-class.md

 ### Remarks

-For positioning within a file, the result is generally valid only for binary streams that do not have a state-dependent encoding.
+When working with files, the result is valid only for binary streams that don't have a state-dependent encoding.

 ### Example